MavisLahmWang/Final-Project--Chat-System/README.txt

 By the way, we didn't use the Sprite module built in pygame (even if it is cooler and more fancy), we basically used the OOP method (which we learned on ICS class this semester) to draw the bullets and enemies continually on the screen.

 2. The Login system
-xk.png: the background image of the login window login.py: store the login_wind function login1.0.py: independent login system
+xk.png: the background image of the login window;
+login.py: store the login_wind function;
+login1.0.py: independent login system;
-usrinfo_pickle: store all the username and password information
+usrinfo_pickle (it will be automatically created after one user registered): store all the username and password information.

 Information referred to when developing the login system: https://blog.csdn.net/weixin_40450867/article/details/81431718 (This code teaches how to use tkinter to build basic login system)
 We use the OOP method to draw the whole login system to ensure that every function can be called in order as we want.